patcarrasco/dankTrivia/README.md

 # Dank Trivia

-A trivia game built using Ruby and Active-Record.
+A command-line trivia game built using Ruby and Active-Record.
 Questions are sourced using an API [Open Trivia Database](https://opentdb.com/).

 ## Installation

-vgjcvjgcv
+Clone the application to your preferred destination:

 ## Usage

 Dank trivia requires the following packages: